St Brigid's Day at the Embassy 2019

 Amy Huberman is an IFTA-award winning actor, writer, designer, and comic.
 She has written three successful novels, including the bestsellers I Wished For You, and Hello, Heartbreak.
 2018 saw her star in her own six-part comedy series for RTÉ and ACORN TV called Finding Joy, which she also wrote.

 Roísín Ingle is a columnist, editor, and podcaster with the Irish Times.
 She is the author of two collections of her columns, Pieces of Me (Hachette) and Public Displays of Emotion (Irish Times Books), and is the co-author of The Daughterhood (Simon and Schuster) with Natasha Fennell, which has been published in several languages.
-She produces The Women’s Podcast and presents her own podcast ‘Roisin Meets …’ on www.irishtimes.com.
+In September 2015, Roísín wrote about her abortion and became a prolific voice in the campaign to repeal Ireland’s 8th Amendment.
+She produces The Women’s Podcast on www.irishtimes.com.

 Maureen Kennelly has served as Director of Poetry Ireland since October 2013.
 She was previously the Director of the Kilkenny Arts Festival, the Artistic Director of the Mermaid Arts Centre, and Programme Director with the Cúirt International Festival of Literature.
 She is a member of the expert advisory committee of Culture Ireland and a board member of the Tyrone Guthrie Centre.
 A native of Ballylongford, County Kerry, she is a graduate of University College Dublin and the National University of Ireland, Galway.